-Siding is intended to provide an initial line of defense against any exterior elements that might threaten a structure.
-For example, siding can help prevent damage from insects like termites.
-It can also provide protection against weather issues, such as hail, wind, excessive moisture, and even extreme heat and cold temperatures.
+Siding is intended to provide an initial line of defense against most exterior elements that might threaten a structure.
+For example, siding can help resist damage from insects like termites.
+It can also provide protection against weather issues-such as hail, wind, moisture, and even extreme heat and cold temperatures.

 Siding can be made from many different materials.
-Here, we'll examine the most common types of siding along with their benefits and drawbacks so you can decide what kind of siding is best for you.
+The most common types of siding each have their benefits and drawbacks, which is why learning about the materials and types of siding available is a great first step in deciding what kind of siding is best for you.

-- Engineered Wood Siding: Engineered wood strand technology allows this type of siding to maintain the classic, traditional look of wood while standing up to the elements.
-When installed correctly, LP® SmartSide® Trim & Siding, for example, can resist wind gusts up to 200 miles per hour and can handle impact better than its competitors (check out these LP SmartSide durability videos for proof!).
-It’s also treated with the LP® SmartGuard® Process.
-During manufacturing, resins and waxes are mixed with wood strands, adding core strength.
-They also help resist moisture, fungal decay and termites.
-Beyond its inner strength, LP SmartSide siding also comes in a variety of textures, and LP® SmartSide® ExpertFinish® Trim & Siding comes in 16 versatile colors so that homeowners can get the look they want for their homes.
+Engineered wood strand technology allows this type of siding to maintain the classic, traditional look of wood with added elements that can help it withstand weather, resist termite damage and more.
+When installed to specifications, LP® SmartSide® Trim & Siding, for example, can help withstand wind gusts up to 200 miles per hour and can resist impact damage better than its competitors (check out these LP SmartSide durability videos for proof!).
+It’s also treated with the LP® SmartGuard® Process, in which resins and waxes are mixed with wood strands to add core strength during the manufacturing process.
+These treatments, along with the addition of zinc borate, also help resist moisture, fungal decay and termites.
+On top of its engineered core, LP SmartSide Trim & Siding also comes in a variety of textures, and LP® SmartSide® ExpertFinish® Trim & Siding comes in a variety of versatile colors so that homeowners can get the look they want for their homes.

-- Fiber Cement Siding: Made from sand, cement and cellulose fibers, fiber cement siding can offer many different styles to fit almost any homeowner's needs.
-However, it can also become brittle and crack in colder temperatures.
-It is also more prone to damage on the jobsite, including cracking, and requires special tools to install.
+Made from sand, cement and cellulose fibers, fiber cement siding can offer many different styles to fit almost any homeowner's needs.
+However, it can also become brittle and crack in colder temperatures and may be more prone to damage on the jobsite.

-- Vinyl Siding: Vinyl siding is made primarily from polyvinyl chloride, and it generally represents a cost-effective siding option.
-However, design choices may be limited and it can be prone to breakage from impacts and damage in extreme weather.
-Hail damage on vinyl siding is common, as well as warping from high temperatures and sunlight, and all can be tricky to repair.
+Vinyl siding is made primarily from polyvinyl chloride, and it generally represents a cost-effective siding option.
+However, design choices may be limited and it can be prone to breakage and damage in extreme weather.
+Hail damage on vinyl siding is common, as well as warping from high temperatures and sunlight-all of which can be tricky to repair.

-- Aluminum Siding: While aluminum siding may be a win in the cost category, it is prone to dents and dings from impacts and does not provide the energy efficiency many homeowners look for.
+While aluminum siding may be a win in the cost category, it is prone to dents and dings and does not provide the energy efficiency many homeowners look for.
 It can get very hot during warmer months, putting extra strain on HVAC systems, so it may not be the best siding for hot climates.

-If you're wondering whether siding is good for your home, the answer is a resounding yes.
+If you're wondering whether siding is good for your home's curb appeal or resale value, the answer is a resounding yes.
 Besides giving a home its unique look and feel, siding helps maintain a home's structural integrity.
 Siding, especially engineered wood siding, adds value in many climates over other materials, such as stucco.
 For example, stucco can be prone to cracking in cold climates, but engineered wood siding resists freeze/thaw cycles.